Activation Function Design Sustains Plasticity in Continual Learning: Continual Reinforcement Learning

 \subsection{Trainability vs. Generalizability}

 Anchoring \emph{plasticity loss} to a single mechanism risks conflating cause and effect.
+We distinguish \emph{trainability} (learning capacity on current data) from \emph{generalizability} (transfer to unseen variations).
 Prior work \citep{berariu2021study} distinguishes \emph{trainability}—reduced ability to lower loss on new data \citep{dohare2021continual,elsayed2024addressing,lyle2022understanding}—from \emph{generalizability}—reduced performance on unseen data \citep{ash2020warm,zilly2021plasticity}.
-Mitigating plasticity loss should improve both, not merely memorize the latest data \cite{lee2024slow}; nevertheless, their relationship remains unsettled, and terminology is often mixed \cite{klein2024plasticity}.
+Mitigating plasticity loss should improve both, not merely memorize the latest data \citep{lee2024slow}; nevertheless, their relationship remains unsettled, and terminology is often mixed \citep{klein2024plasticity}.
 In brief: loss of trainability (no effective parameter updates) can \emph{cause} loss of functional plasticity, but the reverse need not hold—models may still update yet fail to \emph{transfer} gains.

-Thus, we can argue that loss of \emph{plasticity loss} has two faces in RL: (i) \emph{train-side adaptation}—can the agent still improve on the data it now collects?—and (ii) \emph{transfer to perturbed test conditions}.
-We report one metric for each. \textbf{Plasticity Score} (Sec.~\ref{sec:rl_sequence}, Tab.~\ref{tab:plasticity-solo}) summarizes late-cycle train-side performance. \textbf{Generalization Gap} compares the same policy on matched test variants (perturbed dynamics/seeds; App.~\ref{sec:app_rl}): for each cycle $c$ and environment $e$, $\mathrm{GAP}_{c,e} = R^{\text{train}}_{c,e} - R^{\text{test}}_{c,e}$, where $R$ is the expected return (measured at the end of cycle $c$).
+This failure of plasticity has two faces in RL: (i) \emph{train-side adaptation}—can the agent still improve on the data it now collects?—and (ii) \emph{transfer to perturbed test conditions} (e.g., randomized MuJoCo friction \citep{dohare2024loss}).
+We report two complementary metrics.
+The \textbf{Plasticity Score} (IQM) summarizes late-cycle trainability.
+The \textbf{Generalization Gap} ($\Delta \mathrm{GAP}$) measures how much the train–test gap widens over time (App.~\ref{sec:app_rl}).
+For each cycle $c$ and environment $e$, $\mathrm{GAP}_{c,e} = R^{\text{train}}_{c,e} - R^{\text{test}}_{c,e}$, where $R$ is the expected return (measured at the end of cycle $c$).
 Thus $\Delta(\mathrm{GAP}_{e}) = \mathrm{GAP}_{3,e} - \mathrm{GAP}_{1,e}$; larger $\Delta$ means the train–test gap \emph{widened} over time (worse transfer).
-We aggregate $\Delta$ per activation by the median across environments.
+We aggregate $\Delta$ per activation using the \textbf{Interquartile Mean (IQM)} across environments.
+Crucially, these metrics must be analyzed together.

-Among the high-plasticity activations, Rand.\ Smooth-Leaky stands out, while not uniformly best per environment: it attains the lowest median $\Delta(\mathrm{GAP}_{\text{e}})$ across MuJoCo (Tab.~\ref{tab:gap-delta}), indicating the least widening of the train–test gap on average—and on \texttt{Humanoid-v5} it even narrows the gap ($\Delta<0$).
-In contrast, \textit{Swish} and \textit{Sigmoid} score highly on late-cycle \textbf{Plasticity Score} (Fig.~\ref{fig:mujoco_cycles}, Tab.~\ref{tab:plasticity-solo}) yet exhibit positive $\Delta(\mathrm{GAP}_{\text{e}})$, revealing a trainability–transfer tension. \textit{PReLU} is competitive on some environments (best $\Delta$ on \texttt{Ant-v5} and \texttt{Hopper-v5}) but has a higher median overall.